 • We do not read anonymously.
 You may include your name and other identifying information.

 • Submission fee is on a sliding scale between $6-$12.
 Please pay what you can afford by selecting the appropriate option from the list.
-If you need a full fee waiver, please contact maria@chestnutreview.com.
+We will open a cap for fee waivers at the start of each month.
+Please only upload one fee waiver chapbook per reading period.

 Payment and Promotion